 Getting the gas dryer ready for installation

-If you’re installing a brand new dryer still in its shipping box, you should use a boxcutter to cut around the box near the bottom.
+If you’re installing a gas dryer that’s brand new and still in its shipping box, you should use a boxcutter to cut around the box near the bottom.
 The box can then be lifted straight up to remove, leaving the dryer resting on the cardboard base.
 If you’re reinstalling an older dryer, place a piece of cardboard under the appliance so the flooring won’t be damaged when the dryer is moved.

 Do the legs or feet need to be installed in the base of the dryer?
 Have an assistant help you to tip the appliance back so the rear panel rests on the cardboard.
 Now thread the legs into the base of the dryer so each foot is approximately a half-inch from the base.
 If the legs come with locking nuts, you should tighten the nuts against the base to secure the legs.